schw4b/DGM/README.md

 Model number 3 with node 2 as a parent is most likely.

 ### Analysis on the subject level
 We do a full search on the subject level (exhautive search on each node).
-The list returned contains all the models (models), the winning models (winner), the adjacency matrix of the network (adj), and a thresholded network (thr).
-The thresholed network is a reduced version of the network, favorizing the simpler model by comparing the Bayes factors.
-If the Bayes factor between the models (symetric edge vs. asymetric edge) is similar, the simpler asymetric model is favorized.
+The list returned contains all the models (models), the winning models (winner), the adjacency matrix of the network (adj).

     s=subject(myts)
     names(s)
-    [1] "models" "winner" "adj"    "thr"
+    [1] "models" "winner" "adj"

 The adj structure contains the adjacency matrix of the network (am, Fig. 1a), the LPLs (lpl, Fig. 1d), and the discount factors (df, Fig. 1e).
 The thr structure contains a matrix of edges that are bidirectional/symmetric (bi, Fig. 1c), the two matrices of LPLs with the first containing LPLs for bidirectional edges (Fig. 1f), the second contains adjusted LPLs (Fig. 1g) for asymetric models (after removing one or the other of the symetric edges, and the thresholded adjacency matrix (am, Fig 1b).